What is Baptism?

 Ready to be Baptized?

-If you’re ready to be baptized, please fill out the form below.
+If you’re ready to be baptized, please click the button below to start the process.

-Once you complete the form, it will be submitted and a Lincoln Berean staff member will contact you with more information.
+You will be asked to fill out a form–once completed, a Lincoln Berean staff member will contact you with more information.